top of page

 App version 1

-How might we provide women with access to help so they feel more confident walking alone at night?
+How might we give women access to assistance and increase their confidence while walking alone at night?

 Next version goal